makkusu24/Build-Your-Own-World/proj3/README.md

     - (1) methods aren't actually changing save-file.txt
       - Yet still overrides manual seed + player inputs
   - (2) 'L' from menu is returning only a static TETile[][] (?) -> can't interact with UI or world

+saving keyboard seed, not loading; not saving past n for string interaction; string interact not save-file.txt